stoeffel/redux-either/README.md

 ## Using in combination with redux-actions

-Because it supports FSA actions, you can use redux-io in combination with [redux-actions](https://github.com/acdlite/redux-actions).
+Because it supports FSA actions, you can use redux-either in combination with [redux-actions](https://github.com/acdlite/redux-actions).

 ### Example: Action creators